Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Parrots also tuck their head into their feathers when feeling cold, which could signify that you need to increase the temperature.
 Are the parrot’s feathers fluffed up?

-5/ Parrot Sleeping on its Back or Sides
+Sleeping on its Back or Sides

-6/ Parrot Sleeping At The Bottom of Cage
+Sleeping At The Bottom of The Cage

 Parrots choose the highest perch possible so that they feel safe.
 They only resort to sleeping at the bottom of the cage if they feel tired or ill and lack the energy to fly up to their sleeping perch.

 It’s not unheard of for some parrots to prefer sleeping at the bottom of their cage, but it’s rare.
+If a parrot sleeps at the bottom of its cage and slightly crouches over, something’s wrong.

-7/ Parrot Hanging from Cage at Night
+Hanging from Cage at Night

 Small parrots hang from the bars of their cage from their beaks, which means they’re distressed.